Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

 5) You can generate a final report and county totals now (see [here](#generating-totals-and-final-report)), or continue with editing addresses by hand.
 ## Manually validating addresses
 ### Editing
-1) All user editing should be done in the "Validated" fields in the "Needs Autocorrect" sheet.
+1) Before manually editing addresses, automatically validate addresses first.
+All user editing should be done in the "Validated" fields in the "Needs Autocorrect" sheet.
+The "Raw" fields are ignored after automatic validation and should not be edited.
 Go through each address and type in a valid address for the record in the corresponding "Validated" field (see [Tips for validating addresses](#Tips-for-validating-addresses)).
 As you do so, the "User Verified" field will be set to "True" for that record.
 If you accidentally edit a record, click "Toggle User Verified" to set the record back to "False".
 2) Click "Attempt Validation".
 All "True" "User Verified" records will be validated again against the Gaithersburg database using the user input address.
 You don't have to correct all records before clicking "Attempt Validation".
 3) Select any records which cannot be corrected and click "Discard selected" to move those records to the "Discards" sheet.
 Alternatively, you can click "Discard All" to discard all remaining records in the "Needs Autocorrect" sheet.
 4) To fix accidentally discarded addresses, select them in the "Discards" sheet and click "Restore selected discards".
 They will be moved back to the "Needs Autocorrect" sheet.